bgrizzle97/bankingApp/Structure.md

 The application will be built on a **modern, multi-tier architecture** designed for security and scalability:

 ### 🎨 Frontend
-> **A single-page application (SPA)** built with React or Angular, providing a responsive and intuitive user experience with comprehensive security measures.
+> **A single-page application (SPA)** built with React or Angular, providing a responsive and intuitive user experience with comprehensive security measures and cryptocurrency trading interface.

 ### ⚙️ Backend
-> **A set of microservices** developed with .NET, ensuring scalability and separation of concerns with robust security controls.
+> **A set of microservices** developed with .NET, ensuring scalability and separation of concerns with robust security controls and crypto integration.

 ### 🗄️ Database
-> **A relational database** (PostgreSQL or MS SQL) to store transactional and customer data securely with encryption at rest and in transit.
+> **A relational database** (PostgreSQL or MS SQL) to store transactional and customer data securely with encryption at rest and in transit, plus blockchain data integration.

 ### 🚪 API Gateway
 > **A secure entry point** for all client requests, handling authentication, authorization, and traffic management with rate limiting and monitoring.

+### 🔗 Blockchain Integration
+> **Secure blockchain connectivity** for cryptocurrency operations, wallet management, and transaction verification.

 ---